awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 While a Spot Instance is stopped, you can modify some of its instance attributes, but not the instance type\.
 If you detach or delete an EBS volume, it is not attached when the Spot Instance is started\.
 If you detach the root volume and the Spot service attempts to start the Spot Instance, instance start fails and the Spot service terminates the stopped instance\.

 You can terminate a Spot Instance while it is stopped\.
-If you cancel a Spot request, an EC2 Fleet, or a Spot Fleet, the Spot service terminates any associated Spot Instances that are stopped\.
+If you cancel a Spot Instance request, an EC2 Fleet, or a Spot Fleet, the Spot service terminates any associated Spot Instances that are stopped\.

 While a Spot Instance is stopped, you are charged only for the EBS volumes, which are preserved\.
 With EC2 Fleet and Spot Fleet, if you have many stopped instances, you can exceed the limit on the number of EBS volumes for your account\.